ernivani/multikenshi/README.md

-thanks to https://github.com/KenshiReclaimer/KenshiLib for inspiration
+thanks to https://github.com/KenshiReclaimer/KenshiLib for inspiration and for orge plugin injection